 Whether you are a senior executive or part of a risk and compliance audit team, you need to have visibility of your organisation’s cyber security posture.
-Understanding vulnerabilities will allow your organisation to accept the risk or put in place an action plan for improvement.
+Understanding vulnerabilities using a security scorecard will allow your organisation to accept the risk or put in place an action plan for improvement.

 While measuring the effectiveness of a cyber strategy is the responsibility of executives and risk & compliance teams, the operational management of the controls and associated processes themselves are the domain of the security team.
 All too often operations are a patchwork of individual measures and reports that have been developed over time, which makes them very difficult to assess.